-A few more areas of law in the employment realm are whistleblower, also known as qui tam laws, that involve blowing the whistle on illegal activity, wrongful termination, discrimination, and sexual harassment.
-New York is an at will employment state meaning that absent an employment contract an employer can fire an employee for almost any reason as long as it’s not a prohibited reason, such as whistleblower retaliation, or based on race, gender, orientation or other protected characteristics.
-There’s also some other laws involving ERISA and the hiring process FCRA where an employer can not improperly run a credit report on you pre-hiring without your proper authorization.
+A few more areas of law in the employment realm are whistleblower, also known as qui tam laws, which involve blowing the whistle on illegal activity, wrongful termination, discrimination, and sexual harassment.
+New York is an at-will employment state meaning that absent an employment contract an employer can fire an employee for almost any reason as long as it’s not a prohibited reason, such as whistleblower retaliation, or based on race, gender, orientation or other protected characteristics.
+There are also some other laws involving ERISA and the hiring process FCRA where an employer can not improperly run a credit report on you pre-hiring without your proper authorization.

 Most Rochester, NY wage and hour lawyers and employment law firms that are selective in their cases will generally handle litigation on a contingency basis, which means they are only paid if they win your case.
 On the other hand, most employment law firms charge as a service to review severance agreements, since you are asking the attorney to review a document and give you an opinion and there is not litigation where you can recover money.